In Focus: Dulse Seaweed

-Slow Food did a write up of Dulse seaweed, a forgotten food and one of their Ark of Taste products, on its history and distinctive features.
-A really informative and succinct article - we just had to share it with everyone.
+Slow Food did a write up on dulse seaweed, a forgotten food and one of their Ark of Taste products.
+They discussed its history and distinctive features in a really informative and succinct article, so we just had to share it with you.

 What are my special features?

 Dulse (Palmaria Palmata) is a wild seaweed that grows on the North Atlantic coast of Britain.
 Its Gaelic name is duileasg, and the fronds are long and membranous with a dark reddish-purple translucent hue.

 It formed part of a regular diet for coastal-dwelling communities in Scotland and Northern Ireland for centuries, as it is highly rich in vitamins and minerals, and a good source of protein.

 It is a very versatile ingredient; it can be eaten raw, having a salty flavour and chewy texture, like a natural chewing gum.
 It can also be dried and consumed as a snack or added to broths and stews to enhance the flavour and act as a thickener.
 It can be boiled for several hours into a pulp which has a porridge-like consistency.

 Coastal communities have engaged in the harvesting of dulse, an activity known as ‘dulsing’, for hundreds of years.
 The earliest recorded evidence of harvesting was by the Irish monks of Saint Columba’s era over 1400 years ago.